 1. Criticism: Name Calling and Insults In Relationships

-Now before you freak out thinking “so I can’t even communicate when I’m unhappy?” let me reassure you it’s ok to tell your partner about things you would like them to change in a respectful and productive manner.
+Now before you freak out thinking “So I can’t even communicate when I’m unhappy?” let me reassure you it’s ok to tell your partner about things you would like them to change in a respectful and productive manner.
 However, criticism is a different (and harmful) habit.
 Criticism is attacking your partner’s personality or character, usually with the intent of making them feel wrong.

 Criticism would be saying something like “You are so rude!
 I was trying to be nice and you completely brushed off my attempt to help you make dinner.”
 A better way to say that would be “I feel hurt that you brushed off my attempt to help you make dinner.
 I was just trying to be helpful and the way you spoke to me came across as really rude.”
 Stay away from name-calling and overgeneralizations such as “you always…” “you never…” “you are…” “you’re the type of person who…” “Why are you so…”

-Criticism tends to me more of a toxic female behavior than male behavior but that doesn’t make men exempt by any means.
+Criticism tends to be more of a toxic female behavior than male behavior but that doesn’t make men exempt by any means.
 Make sure to rephrase those critiques on your partner’s character to be kinder, gentler, and more about the behavior than the person’s character.

 Try following this formula – “I feel X when Y happens and I would prefer Z.” This is the formula for a softened startup and sounds very different from a harsh startup which is sure to make your partner feel defensive.
 Let me illuminate with another example of this toxic behavior.